Danon Disease: Symptoms and Treatment

 Danon disease is an X-linked dominant disorder, meaning that it is caused by mutations in genes located on the X chromosome.
 Due to its varied presentation and rarity, the condition is characterized by the triad of cardiomyopathy, skeletal myopathy, and intellectual disability.
 It predominantly affects males, though females can also be carriers and may present with milder symptoms.

 The root cause of Danon disease lies in mutations in the LAMP2 gene.
-This gene encodes lysosome-associated membrane protein-2, which is critical for the proper functioning of lysosomes.
-Lysosomes are cellular organelles involved in breaking down waste materials and cellular debris.
-When LAMP2 is dysfunctional, it leads to the accumulation of autophagic vacuoles, especially in muscle cells and neurons.
+This gene encodes lysosome-associated membrane protein-2, which is essential for the normal functioning of lysosomes.
+Lysosomes help break down waste materials and damaged cell components within the body.

 The symptoms of Danon disease vary widely and can differ in severity between affected individuals.
 Here are the primary manifestations: